luczsoma/nasbackup/README.md

 # nasbackup

-Backs up local directories to a remote location via rsync over SSH.
+A macOS tool that backs up local directories to a remote location via rsync over SSH, with optional launchd scheduling.

 ## Prerequisites

-- `rsync` installed locally and on the remote and accessible at a known path (default: `/bin/rsync`)
+- `rsync` installed on both ends, accessible at a known path on the remote (default: `/bin/rsync`)
 - An SSH host configured in `~/.ssh/config` that you can set `__NASBACKUP_REMOTE_HOST` to
 - A writable backup directory on the remote (default: `/nasbackup`)